-I’ve also used Qualtrics a fair amount, but as it is a much more enterprise-level product, and costs much more than these other three solutions, I’ll not be reviewing it here.
-I also do have some stake in Qualtrics, as the company is headquartered in my own neighborhood and employs many of my friends.
+I’ve also used Qualtrics a fair amount, but as it is a much more enterprise-level product that is tailored more toward academic research, and costs much more than these other three solutions, I’ll not be reviewing it here.
+I also do have some stake in Qualtrics, as the company is headquartered in my old stomping grounds and employs several of my friends.

 To ensure I treat these three survey platforms fairly, in a non-biased fashion, I will be using the following criteria to judge each solution:

 - Time to get going.
 How hard is it to get started with the survey platform?
-Do they have training, in-app guidance, tooltips, or videos to help you learn what you’re doing?
+Does this tool offer training tips or resources, in-app guidance or videos to help you learn how to use the platform?

-- Overall ease-of-use.
-How good is their user interface?
+- Overall ease of use.
+Is the user interface clean, clear and easy to navigate?
 How easy is it to use?